nadiamariduena/vampire-survivor-pygame-0/LESSON_02_basic-game-class.md

 > #### The run method contains a loop that will continuously execute as long as the running variable is set to True.

+- Within this loop, placeholders indicate where the **delta time calculation, event handling, game state updates, and rendering** would take place, ensuring a structured approach to the game’s main loop.